Facebook is finally using a potent tool against COVID-19 misinformation

 Facebook redesigned the experience so that the person would understand what exact information they came into contact with that was false—important context it didn’t include in its original launch format.

-“External academic research has pretty strong evidence at this point, that’s pointing towards corrections working,” says Alex Leavitt, a misinformation product researcher at Facebook.

-The alert itself is written to be informative, but non-judgmental.
+The alert itself is written to be informative, but nonjudgmental.
 To this end, Facebook doesn’t try to correct the record.
 Instead, it explains why a given post was removed from Facebook’s platform.
-For, example, Facebook might write that it doesn’t allow false information that suggests there is a cure or prevention for a disease that might lead someone to harm themselves.
+For example, Facebook might write that it doesn’t allow false information that suggests there is a cure or prevention for a disease that might lead someone to harm themselves.
 But it won’t explain how a particular post violated that rule.

-“The challenge we were facing and the fine balance we’re trying to strike is how do we provide enough information to give the user context about [the interaction] we’re talking about without re-exposing them to misinformation,” says Magliulo.
+“The challenge we were facing and the fine balance we’re trying to strike is how do we provide enough information to give the user context about [the interaction] we’re talking about without reexposing them to misinformation,” says Magliulo.
 The concern that Magliulo highlights is that the platform could unintentionally reinforce the misinformation it’s trying to debunk.

-But according to Leavitt, the backfire effect, or the possibility that correcting misinformation might lead people to cling to misinformation more, is minimal.
+But according to Alex Leavitt, a misinformation product researcher at Facebook, the backfire effect, or the possibility that correcting misinformation might lead people to cling to misinformation more, is minimal.

 That’s why the change appears to be a half-step measure.
 While the new notification is much more specific than the original feature, which gave users no information about the false information they interacted with at all, it still may not be explicit enough.
 The feature doesn’t actually debunk any false narratives.
 While Facebook does connect users to a list dispelling the most common myths surrounding COVID-19, it doesn’t address the particular misinformation that a person engaged with.

-Note: This story has been updated with clarifications from Facebook.